OUR FOCUS

 How Does Land Banking Help Cities?

-Land banks can help convert problem areas and properties in cities into positive areas of economic development.
+Land banks can help convert distressed neighborhoods or problem areas and properties in cities into positive areas of economic development.
 They maintain, develop, demolish, or sell the land to ensure it is utilized to its maximum ability.

 For more information on Land Banking, please visit the Center for Community Progress and then add a link to Center for Community Progress.